CoghillClanCoding/Shoot-My-Challengers/wiki/GDDGitHubWiki.md

 * Power-ups.

 Only the Hero can collect items and power-ups.
 The player collects items by firing the primary weapon at a container.
-The container 'opens' and displays the items it contained.
+The container 'opens' and displays the items it contains.
 The player then collects the items by colliding with them.

 The player collects power-ups by colliding the Hero into them.
-Items (Containers) that contain other items such as prizes and power-ups cannot be opened my Challenger weapons.
+Items (Containers) that contain other items such as prizes and power-ups cannot be opened by Challenger weapons.

 <!--
 This part only focuses on how each object can be picked up, how it will move, and what it will look like.